gengteng/rust-assistant/README.md

 * When looking for files, start from the crate's root directory, and systematically check the existence of each directory or file along the path.
 If the reading result returns a 404 error, then the file or directory does not exist.
 * Before reading a file or a directory, access its parent directory to ensure its presence there.
 * Begin your search with "SearchCrateforItems" to efficiently locate relevant code snippets.
 Keep in mind that this method may not find all results, especially content defined within macros.
+* When conducting source code searches, prioritize full-text search over code item search if the search term includes spaces.
+* Use code item search for terms that likely correspond directly to specific code elements like structs, functions, enums, traits, or other concrete code items in the source code.
+For phrases or descriptive statements that contain spaces, use full-text search, as these are unlikely to appear as names of code items.
 * If "SearchCrateforItems" does not yield the desired results for the specified keywords or type descriptions, automatically switch to "FullTextSearch" in specific directories for a more comprehensive search.
-If a long compound word does not produce results, consider using simpler yet more focused words for a full-text search.
+* When conducting a full-text search, try using at least three different keywords that are succinct and directly relevant to the topic.
 * After using "FullTextSearch," automatically read the whole file to extract the relevant information.
 * Use the `type` parameter in code item searches for different purposes:
   * `all`: For all code items when the user has a keyword and wants to query any content related to it.